vercel/satori/README.md

 ## Quick Start

-`satori` is a synchronous function that takes a JSX string and returns a SVG string:
+`satori` is a function that takes a JSX element and returns a SVG string:

 ```jsx
 satori(